hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 of pairs of round numbers and the active roster that was used for that round.
 The `roundActiveRosters` list will be updated only when the active roster changes.
 In the vast majority of cases, the list will contain only one element, the current active roster.
-Immediately following the adoption of an active roster, this list will have two elements — the previous active roster and the current active roster.
+Immediately following the adoption of a candidate roster, this list will have two elements — the previous active roster and the current active roster (which was the candidate roster).
 The choice of a list is suitable here as it is much cheaper to iterate over 2-3 elements comparing their `long` round numbers than it is to do a hash lookup.
 When we reach full Dynamic Address Book, this design choice may need to be revisited.